ECI IDIOMAS BAILEN (BAILÉN, JAÉN) SPAIN

 Most of the students live locally.
 They attend English classes from a very young age until they finish school and go away to university.
 Many students go to Jaén University and live at home, so they attend classes in the evenings.
 Most of the adults live locally or have come to the town to work.
 Some study because they need English for their job, but many of our adult students study English as a hobby.
 At present we have a lot of children’s classes, the highest percentage of students falls into the young teenager category.
 We are also experiencing an increase in students finishing university degrees and secondary school teachers who specifically need to obtain a B1, B2 or C1.
 We also have a number of teenagers and adults preparing for C2.

 6) Typical teaching timetable

 There is very little demand for morning classes.
 Most timetables begin at 4.00/4.30.
 The first class is either 60/90 minute class followed by two 60 minute classes, with a 15 minute break and we finish the evening with a 90 minute class.
 On an average day you will be teaching four and a half hours.
 There are no Saturday classes.
 We finish at 7.30/8.00pm on a Friday afternoon.
 An average timetable would be 21 teaching hours although you are paid full time for 34 hours since the remaining hours are put in preparing classes, attending teacher´s meetings and carrying out administrative duties (eg: reports, registers, seeing parents etc).
 If more hours are available, the salary would go up in accordance with the teaching hours.
 Teachers on part time contracts of 20 hours or less will be paid preparation time proportionally.

-We expect to see proof of careful lesson planning/timetabling and the prompt executions of administrative duties when required.
+We expect to see proof of careful lesson planning/timetabling and the prompt execution of administrative duties when required.
 Teachers need to be in school in the morning although we don´t set a specific time to come in to plan classes.
 This is class preparation time paid by the school not contact teaching hours.